zendesk/cross-storage/README.md

 ## Compression

-Most localStorage-compatible browsers offer at least ~5Mb of storage.
+Most localStorage/sessionStorage-compatible browsers offer at least ~5Mb of storage.
 But keys and values are defined as DOMStrings, which are UTF-8 encoded using single 16-bit sequences.
 That means a string of ~2.5 million ASCII characters will use up ~5Mb, since they're 2 bytes per char.